The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Event-loop utilization is a Node.js-specific measure of how busy your workers are.
 A value of 100% means the event loop is fully utilized, and 0% means the event loop is idle.
 Ideally, event loop utilization should be below 75%, as higher utilization can lead to event loop blocks, which causes performance and responsiveness issues.

-Read more about the Gadget runtime environment in the Runtime environment guide.
+Read more about the Gadget runtime environment in the runtime environment guide.

 Worker memory usage